Frequently Asked Questions

 What should I do?

-Firstly, your property needs to be registered with the Guardia Civil and given a registration number.
-Without this registration number you cannot comply with the rest of the requirements.
+Firstly, your property needs to be registered with the authorities and given a property and renter code.
+Without this you cannot comply with the rest of the requirements.

-Once the property is registered, the details of the official identification (passport or national identity card) of people staying at your property must be collected on entry.
-The details have to be verified against the original document and every individual over the age of 16 is required to sign the registration.
-These details must then be presented to the Guardia Civil within 24 hours of the traveller arriving.
+Once the property is registered, the details of the official identification (passport or national identity card) of people staying at your property must be collected on or before entry.
+The details have to be verified against the original document and every individual, including children. is required to sign the registration.
+These details must then be presented to the authorities within 24 hours of the traveller arriving.

 When should the details be collected?